line/aes-gcm-siv/lib/README.md

 In this case, it is not needed to set any additional flags during the configuration phase, as everything is automated.

 More information on supported targets and feature detection can be found in [Supported platforms](#supported-platforms).

+#### Precomputed lookup tables

+The build can be configured to use precomputed lookup tables, rather than tables generated at runtime, in order to reduce the size of the `.data` segment.
+To achieve it, CMake needs to be passed the flag `-DUSE_ROM_TABLES=ON` during the configuration.

 ### Building with SwiftPM